basarat/typescript-compiler-docs/flow.md

 The parser initiates the scanner on each of the files in `rootName` + `lib.d.ts`, using `processRootFile` (> `processSourceFile` > `findSourceFile` > `host.getSourceFile`(which is inside `ts.ts` based on `host` and used to simply read the content) > calls back into `createSourceFile` inside the parser.

+## createSourceFile (parser)
+`createSourceFile` in the parser will create the scanner on the found text using `createScanner`.
+Also it has a bunch of utility (nested) functions e.g. `processReferenceComments`